wolkykim/libasyncd/README.md

 What I was looking for was.

 * Must be easily embeddable.
-* Simple and nice abstraction that hides the complexity under the hood.
+* Simple and nice abstraction that cut down the complexity.
 * Generic enough to add and customize lighter weight custom protocols.
 * Practical level of support in HTTP handler.
 * Flexible hook supports on both Method hook and Gradual way.